stuartgrigg/qandagame/README.md

 ```sh
 npm install -g localtunnel
 ```
-and then forwarding to the app with
+and then start forwarding to the app with
 ```sh
 lt --port 12121
 ```